joelstevick/easy-dom-testing/README.md

   3. The user needs to see a progress control that displays the counter (the progress value).
 The progress control should only appear if the counter > 0.

 - In the example, a common configuration object is used when configuring Angular Testbed; those declarations and providers that are unique dependencies for the tested component are specifed *in* the describe block.
-You should adopt this pattern for you own project, in order to reduce boilerplate.
+You should adopt this pattern for your own project, in order to reduce boilerplate.